Limits on the Precision of Catenane Molecular Motors: Insights from Thermodynamics and Molecular Dynamics Simulations: Derivation of Entropy Production Terms

-where \(\langle N_\mathrm{rxn}^\mathrm{net}\rangle\) is the average net number of fuel decomposition reactions.
-Physically, \(\Sigma_{\mathrm{rxn}}\) is the particle reservoir entropy production associated with having shifted FTC, ETC, and C from one reservoir to another via \(N^{\rm net}_{\rm rxn}\) reactions.
+where \(\langle N_\mathrm{rxn}\rangle\) is the average net number of fuel decomposition reactions.
+Physically, \(\Sigma_{\mathrm{rxn}}\) is the particle reservoir entropy production associated with having shifted FTC, ETC, and C from one reservoir to another via \(N_{\rm rxn}\) reactions.
 The entropy produced in the particle reservoirs depends not only on how many net reactions occurred, but also on the energies of the species at the time they enter and exit the system.
 The entropy production \(\Sigma_\mathrm{GCMC}\) measures the heat flows associated with addition and removal from the particle reservoirs.
 Finally, \(\Sigma_\mathrm{Langevin}\) is the entropy production associated with the heat flow into a thermal reservoir for the Langevin timesteps during which no particles are added or removed to the system.
 In the steady state, the energy flows into and out of the system must be balanced, so we must have \(-\langle\Sigma_\mathrm{GCMC}\rangle = \langle\Sigma_\mathrm{Langevin}\rangle\).
-The stochastic simulations give direct access to \(\Sigma_\mathrm{tot}\), and its mean and variance can be explicitly computed.
-If we only require \(\langle\Sigma_\mathrm{tot}\rangle\), Eq.~\eqref{eq:totentrisrxn} provides a shortcut for computing it by only counting reaction events.
+The stochastic simulations give direct access to \(\Sigma\), and its mean and variance can be explicitly computed.
+If we only require \(\langle\Sigma \rangle\), Eq.~\eqref{eq:totentrisrxn} provides a shortcut for computing it by only counting reaction events.
+Fig.~\ref{fig:traj}b further demonstrates \(\langle \Sigma \rangle \approx \langle \Sigma_\mathrm{rxn} \rangle\) for all simulated catenane motors with various designs and conditions.